itsdragonic/altimeline/README.md

 See the history of our world on a map by scrolling through the timeline.

-Once you select the timeline bar, you can use the up and down arrows to look year by year.
+Once you select the timeline bar, you can select anywhere on the timeline or use the up and down arrows to look year by year.

 [WARNING] Laters years (from 1600-present) can get very laggy and finicky.